Ask Slashdot: How Do You Read Code?

 Re: (Score:2)

-I don't read text like that, and code neither (Score:2, Insightful)
+I don't read text like that, and code neither (Score:3, Insightful)

 When I read, I perceive concepts.
 Only when I can't grasp something right away do I go back and read words "aloud in my mind".
 That's part of why I hate videos that don't make use of the advantages of the medium.
 If you just want to explain and not show, let me read it.
 It's faster.